 Even though this is the latest mini quadcopter on the market, the price is still very good.
 This is because there is tremendous competition in the drone market.
 You can find the latest Mavic Mini prices, along with the best Mavic Mini Combo bundle available right now on the below links.

-This new Mavic Mini drone is so very light.
-Even though it is very light, the Mavic Mini flies exceptionally smooth even in windy conditions.
+This new miniature quadcopter is so very light.
+Even though it is very light, it flies exceptionally smooth even in windy conditions.
 This is because of the intelligent gyroscope and flight systems, which the latest quadcopters have.

 What Is the Mavic Mini Hovering Time?

 Hovering time for the Mavic Mini is 29 minutes in windless conditions.
 The Mavic Mini uses both Vision Sensors + GPS signal for precision hovering.

 29 mph (46.8 km/h) flying in Sports mode at close to sea level with no wind.
 The speed breaks down as follows for the different flight modes;

 42.65 feet per second (13 meters) in S-Mode (Sports)